dnllens/dnllens.github.io/README.md

 #### Result
 - From the above dashboard, the UK is seen to have much more incidents than the EU, even though they worked less hours that year.
 We also see a difference in the work processes that resulted in the most incidents.

-Out of the 983 incidents in 2016, 11.8% resulted in a serious consequence.
+- Out of the 983 incidents in 2016, 11.8% resulted in a serious consequence.
 However only 10 ( 1% of total incidents) required emergency medical evacuation.
 There were also no fatalities that year.

-In terms of the potential of a incident occuring, 16% of incidents that were marked as NOT having a high potential actually resulted in serious injuries.
+- In terms of the potential of a incident occuring, 16% of incidents that were marked as NOT having a high potential actually resulted in serious injuries.

+## PREDICTING THE SEVERITY OF ROAD ACCIDENTS IN THE UK

+- This project aims to predict accident severity using traditional machine learning algorithms and neural networks.
+The dataset used in this project is derived from the UK Department for Transport, consisting of road accidents in the UK from 2005 to 2014.

+#### Overview
+- The project consists of four main parts:

+- Data Preprocessing
+- Classification using Traditional Machine Learning
+- Classification using Neural Networks
+- Model Evaluation and Comparison

+#### Data Preprocessing
+- Data preprocessing involved cleaning and preparing the data for analysis.
+The main steps involved were:
+- Data cleaning: removing duplicates, handling missing values, and correcting inconsistencies.
+- Feature engineering: creating new features and transforming existing ones to improve model performance.
+- Data splitting: dividing the dataset into training and testing sets.
+-
+#### Classification using Traditional Machine Learning
+- Several traditional machine learning algorithms were employed to classify accident severity into three categories: "fatal," "serious," and "slight."
+The classification algorithms used were:

+- SGD Classifier
+- Logistic Regression
+- Naïve Bayes
+- Random Forest
+- Decision Tree
+- k-Nearest Neighbour
+- Hyperparameters for each algorithm were optimized using grid search with cross-validation.
+Model performance was evaluated using confusion matrices and performance metrics, including accuracy and precision.

+#### Classification using Neural Networks
+- A multi-layer perceptron (MLP) model was created for classifying accident severity.
+The neural network model was optimized using a grid search over various hyperparameters, including learning rate and the number of hidden layer nodes.
+Model performance was evaluated using confusion matrices, performance metrics, and comparison with a trivial baseline.

+#### Model Evaluation and Comparison
+- The performance of traditional machine learning algorithms and the neural network model was compared based on their accuracy and precision.
+The Neural Network model achieved the highest performance metrics, with an accuracy of 0.78.
+The learning curve of the Neural Network model was also analyzed to further investigate its performance.

+#### Conclusion
+- The Neural Network model provided the most credible and accurate solution for determining accident severity.
+It outperformed traditional machine learning algorithms in terms of accuracy and precision, making it the best choice for predicting accident severity in this dataset.